Early Christian History: Site Extras — Christian Martyr Complex

 Early in Christian history, the idea that Christians ought to follow Christ’s lead and die for their faith became important.
 Early stories about the apostles suggested that all but John had died for their faith, or in other words, were martyred.
 By the time of the apostolic fathers (i.e. the presumed followers of the apostles themselves), stories of martyrdom of Christians were common.

-Now ... at the time, and afterward, the Younger Pliny’s treatment was taken as the start of an official anti-Christian Imperial policy.
-This was not entirely the case, however, for Trajan’s response offered a more moderate policy.
-Christians were not to be sought out, and anonymous denunciations were not to be accepted.
+Now ... at the time, and afterward, the Younger Pliny’s treatment was taken as the start of an official Empire-wide anti-Christian policy.
+This was not entirely the case, however, for Trajan’s response ordered a more moderate approach.
+Christians were not to be actively sought out and anonymous denunciations were not to be accepted.
 Only those Christians who made themselves apparent and who also refused to honor the state gods, would be punished, and not all with execution.
 Note that this policy fairly reflected long-standing Roman tradition toward anyone who did not honor the Roman state religion, so one cannot say that Christians were treated any worse, at this time, than any other anti-orthodox groups.

 Perhaps a decade before the Younger Pliny dealt with Christians in his province, the Roman aristocrat Tacitus mentioned in his Annals that Emperor Nero, in 64 CE, blamed “Christians” for a fire and persecuted them.
-The trouble is that we don’t know with any certainty how many Christians were in Rome; and this persecution was limited to Rome itself — so we have no idea how extensive this persecution was.
-We also have no idea how well-known this persecution was to early Christians.
-The abortive “persecution” of the Younger Pliny was better-known (having taken place in the eastern Empire, where nearly all the early Christians lived).
+The trouble is that we don’t know with any certainty how many Christians were in Rome at that time; and this persecution was limited to Rome itself — so it wasn’t extensive.
+We also have no idea how well-known this persecution was among early Christians.
+The later, abortive “persecution” of the Younger Pliny was better-known (having taken place in the eastern Empire, where the majority of early Christians lived).

 Despite its ahistorical nature, it is this distorted “high tradition” of St Ignatius which finally took hold in early Christianity.
-From his example, and those of other presumably-martyred apostolic fathers, it was said that anyone martyred for Christ was automatically a saint — brought to heaven to be with God for eternity.
-Even today, in the Roman Catholic Church which has an extensive, lengthy, bureaucratically-tangled process for deciding who is a saint and who isn’t, being martyred cuts through all the red tape and becomes an almost automatic “pass” to beatification and sainthood.
-For many Christians even today, there is no higher expression of piety and sanctity, than to be martyred.
+From his example, and those of other presumably-martyred apostolic fathers, it was often presumed that anyone martyred for Christ was automatically a saint — brought to heaven to be with God for eternity.
+Even today, in the Roman Catholic Church which has an extensive, lengthy, bureaucratically-tangled process for deciding who is a saint and who isn’t, being martyred cuts through a lot of the red tape.
+All by himself, the Pope can declare any martyr to be “beatified,” which is but one step short of being sainted.
+For many Christians even today, there is no higher expression of piety and sanctity, than to be martyred for Jesus.

 Later Persecutions